 1933 - The Edward L. Parsons House, San Francisco CA. Unbuilt.

-1933 - The Saxton T. Pope House, Burlingame CA. April 1936 issue of Architect and Engineer lists a home designed by Hall and Proetz and William Wurster for Pope in Burlingame, no address.
+1933 - The Saxton T. and Jeanne Pope House, Burlingame CA. Featured in the April 1936 issue of Architect and Engineer.
+Designed with Hall and Proetz.

 1933 - The Ehler H. Eiskamp House, 523 Brewington Avenue, Watsonville CA. Alterations in 1959.
 Sold for the first time outside the family in 2000 to Sofia Espinoza.